Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: Introduction

-\textit{(i)}~\ul{\textit{Lack of Efficient Distributed Authentication in 5G:}} The security of 5G bootstrapping currently depends on a single $\bs$.
+To address the absence of BS authentication, prior efforts have pursued several broad directions.
+Certificate-based approaches adapt Public Key Infrastructure (PKI) frameworks to attach digital signatures and certificate chains to SIB messages, providing verifiable BS identity at the cost of significant communication overhead~\cite{ross2024fixing, lee2009extended, zheng1996authentication, FBSSpecifications}.
+To reduce this overhead, certificate-free designs based on Identity-Based Signatures (IBS) derive BS and AMF keys hierarchically from a master key pre-installed in the USIM, eliminating certificate transmission and achieving more compact footprints~\cite{singla2021look, sun20255g}.
+Token-based and symmetric schemes offer lightweight pre-authentication without asymmetric overhead but do not protect SIB content itself~\cite{lotto2023baron, perrig2003tesla}.
+More recent efforts have explored threshold signatures to distribute signing responsibility across multiple BSs~\cite{sengupta2024fast, vikhrova2022multi}, and hybrid constructions have begun addressing long-term security for cellular authentication~\cite{vuppala2023post, ko20255g, scalise2024applied}.

+\looseness-1 Building on these solutions, various optimizations, such as efficient certificate delivery~\cite{gao2021evaluating, al2025innovative}, online-offline signatures~\cite{sengupta2024fast}, and outsourced computation via auxiliary entities~\cite{ramadan2020identity}, have been proposed to reduce signing and certificate overheads~\cite{hussain2019insecure}, with recent works further advancing efficiency through certificate-free designs based on hierarchical IBSs~\cite{yu2024protecting}.
+Although recent efforts from 3GPP consider protecting the unicast RRC messages, initial bootstrapping messages like SIB1 are still unprotected.
+In particular, TS 38.331 Annex B.1 states that even after Access Stratum (AS) security activation, SIB1 can be sent without integrity protection and ciphering~\cite{RRCSpec}.
+Below, we outline critical research gaps and the security requirements for 5G BS authentication. \textit{(i)}~\ul{\textit{Lack of Efficient Distributed Authentication in 5G:}} The security of 5G bootstrapping currently depends on a single BS.
 However, modern cellular deployments increasingly rely on heterogeneous, densely deployed, and physically exposed infrastructures (e.g., small cells, femtocells, and O-RAN units~\cite{polese2023understanding, al2022software}), where software modification and physical access significantly expand the attack surface~\cite{rupprecht2019breaking}.
-As a result, individual $\bs$s are more susceptible to compromise through rooting, tampering, or other software-level exploits~\cite{janzen2024oh}.
-This creates a structural single point of failure: compromise of even one $\bs$ can break authentication guarantees for all $\ue$s under its coverage, enabling fake-$\bs$ attacks, $SIB$ manipulation, tracking, and DoS~\cite{basin2018formal}.
-The KT femtocell attack~\cite{kt-femtocell} demonstrates this risk in practice, showing that inexpensive, user-provisioned hardware can be rooted and used to inject malicious $SIB_1$ or control uplink/downlink communication, making single-$\bs$ trust inadequate.
+Thus, individual BSs are more susceptible to compromise through rooting, tampering, or other software exploits~\cite{janzen2024oh}.
+This creates a structural single point of failure: compromise of even one BS can break authentication guarantees for all UEs under its coverage, enabling fake-BS attacks, SIB manipulation, tracking, and DoS.
+The KT femtocell attack~\cite{kt-femtocell} demonstrates this risk in practice, showing that inexpensive, user-provisioned hardware can be rooted and used to inject malicious SIB1 or control uplink/downlink communication, making single-BS trust inadequate.